 Communication during deployments helps keep military families strong.
-As technology advances, communicating with family members is becoming a routine part of deployment, which can be beneficial and challenging.
-Conversations with your partner during deployment can increase emotional bonds and improve her or his morale too.
-These exchanges can help your partner coping at home as well.
-Verbal communication also is linked to a smoother adjustment during post-deployment reintegration.
+As technology advances, communicating with family members is becoming a routine part of deployment, which can be both beneficial and challenging.
+Conversations with your partner during deployment can increase emotional bonds, enhance social support, combat loneliness, reduce anxiety, and improve morale.
+Verbal communication is also linked to a smoother adjustment during post-deployment reintegration.

-However, too much communication during deployment also can be a source of stress or distraction to some Service Members, leading to a potentially dangerous lack of focus.
+But too much communication or communication that’s loaded with conflict during deployment can also be a source of stress or distraction to some Service Members, leading to a potentially dangerous lack of focus.
 And what’s shared with those at home might increase worries about safety.
 By weighing the pros and cons of different types of communication and understanding the barriers you might face, your family can develop an effective plan to stay connected during long separations.

 Modes of communication

 - Real-time.
 It often feels more intimate when you’re on a phone or video call because you can hear and see each other.
-They’re also ideal for discussions that require back-and-forth or decision-making.
-However, it can be challenging to plan for real-time communication because Service Members’ schedules sometimes change without warning.
-It also comes with some of the pitfalls of in-person communication between couples, where misunderstandings or disagreements can escalate quickly.
+Real-time communication is ideal for discussions that require back-and-forth or decision-making.
+But it can be challenging to plan for real-time communication because Service Members’ schedules sometimes change without warning and often the at-home partner cannot initiate the phone or video calls.
+Real-time communication also comes with some of the pitfalls of in-person communication between couples, where misunderstandings or disagreements can escalate quickly.

 - Delayed.
-These methods of communication allow partners time to thoughtfully engage and respond to each other.
+Delayed methods of communication allow partners time to thoughtfully engage and respond to each other.
 Letters or emails also allow for deeper communication and privacy, particularly for Service Members who might be living in close quarters with others.
-However, these methods aren’t ideal when you have problems that need solving or joint decisions to make.
+Delayed communication can also be re-read, which can provide comfort and social support when needed.
+But these methods aren’t ideal when you have problems that need solving or joint decisions to make.

 Barriers to communication